 Increasing consolidation in the memory market and renewed demand from new technology and consumer devices can stabilize the rate of decline in NAND prices.
 On the other hand, a further decline in PC shipments and/or increase in competition can further put a downward pressure on NAND prices.

-- NAND flash market share: We forecast Micron's market share in NAND flash to increase from 15.5% in 2012 to over 16% by the end of our forecast period.
-However, there would be a 10% upside if the market share increases to 18%.
-Similarly, if Micron's market share declines to 12%, there will be a 12% downside in our price estimate.
+- NAND flash market share: We forecast Micron's market share in NAND flash to increase from 12.6% in 2015 to 14.9% by the end of our forecast period.
+There would be an approximate 15% upside if the market share increases to 20%.
+On the other hand, if Micron's market share declines to 10% there will be a 20% downside in our price estimate.
 The reasons for increase in market share can be the acquisition of a competitor or the introduction of more cost competitive products.
 On the other hand, any delay in introducing new technologies by Micron would give its competitors an edge in innovation and pricing, leading to a possible decline in its market share.

 Micron Technology, Inc. is a manufacturer and marketer of semiconductor devices, primarily dynamic random access memory (DRAM) for PCs and mobile devices, NAND Flash and NOR Flash memory.
 In addition, Micron also develops other memory technologies, packaging solutions and semiconductor systems for use in computing, consumer networking and embedded and mobile products.
 The firm also manufactures semiconductor components for CMOS image sensors and other semiconductor products.
 Micron's memory products are offered under the Micron, Lexar, Crucial and SpecTek brand names and private labels.
 Numonyx products are offered under the Numonyx brand name.